alexscheitlin/digital-minimalism-watch-face/store/README.md

 ##  What’s New (Optional) (Maximum 4,000 Characters)

+Version 1.1.6: Optionally display the current month in the date field above the time

 Version 1.1.5: Add a setting to specify beyond which point the remaining battery should be displayed (in percent)

 Version 1.1.4: Fix alignment of battery icon and remaining battery percentage on Fenix 6X Pro